Combat Operator Podcast and the Civilian Surge for Afghanistan

 Looking east from the ANP position

-Apparently a group of Armed Opposition Group (AOG) fighters sneaked up the draw between the ANA and ANP positions and shot up the truck above with small arms and RPG’s.
-They then fired at both the ANP positions to their west and the ANA positions to their east before withdrawing across the Kabul River.
+A group of Armed Opposition Group (AOG) fighters sneaked up the draw between the ANA and ANP positions and shot up the truck above with small arms and RPGs.
+They then fired at the ANP positions to their west and the ANA positions to their east before withdrawing across the Kabul River.
 The ANA and ANP spent the next hour or so firing at each other.
 By the time we rolled past the ANA had taken their casualties and withdrawn leaving the poor police to sit in their shallow little holes to suck up all the rain we have been getting of late.

-The American convoy is stopped and the vehicles are stacking up behind it.
-The same is true to their fron so when they start moving they will have to thread their way through the local traffice which sort of defeats the whole purpose of keeping the traffic away from them at all times.
+The American convoy is stopped, and the vehicles are stacking up behind it.
+The same is true to their fron, so when they start moving, they will have to thread their way through the local traffic, which sort of defeats the whole purpose of keeping the traffic away from them at all times.
 It also makes it easier for the bad guys to target them.

 That is not to say that the US Military has demonstrated the capacity, tactical flexibility, or ability to assess the situation on the ground, learn from past mistakes, and formulate a strategic framework under which all operations in Afghanistan can be conducted.
-They have not and we are risking another Vietnam and I am not talking about getting beaten by the rag tag assortment of Taliban and neo Taliban on the field of battle.
-I am talking about having the American peoples will to fight crippled by a media who are able to reveal that the Generals are spinning tales that are as stupid and uninformed as the old “five O’ Clock follies” in Saigon were back in Vietnam.
-Let me make this point clear I am not critical of the American (or any other ISAF) soldier who is over here doing his duty.
-Every one of them volunteered to join a military at war and their grit, determination to do what is right and courage are commendable.
-I am critical of the generals who seem unable to implement the very doctrine they tout as the answer to the counterinsurgency battle.
-I am not the only one who sees things this way please take the time to read this excellent piece by a retired Army Colonel who is much better writer than I am.
-He is calling for a massive forced retirement amongst American General Officers which would be a smart move given their lackluster performance and one with serious historical precedent.
+They have not, and we are risking another Vietnam, and I am not talking about getting beaten by the ragtag assortment of Taliban and neo Taliban on the field of battle.
+I am talking about having the American peoples will to fight crippled by a media who can reveal that the Generals are spinning tales that are as stupid and uninformed as the old “five O’ Clock follies” in Saigon were back in Vietnam.
+Let me clarify: I am not critical of the American (or any other ISAF) soldier here doing his duty.
+All of them volunteered to join the military during wartime, and their grit, determination to do what is right, and courage are commendable.

 Fab Lab Surge and ABC News